drzkkk/ReaScripts/README.md

-# Lua and JSFX Scripts for Cockos REAPER by drzk
+## Lua Scripts and JSFX Plugins for Cockos REAPER by drzk

 This repository contains custom [REAPER](https://www.reaper.fm/) scripts and JSFX plugins created by **drzk**.
 It is compatible with the [ReaPack](https://reapack.com/) extension for easy installation and updates.